nnaumenko/metaf/docs/sphinx/api_seasurfacegroup.rst

 	.. cpp:class:: SeaSurfaceGroup

 		Stores information about temperature of sea surface along with descriptive state of sea surface or wave height.
-This group is used by oil platforms.
+Optionally swell may be reported is specified in remarks and has remark format.
+This group is used at oil platforms, helipads located on structures in the sea.
+In remark form this group is used by stations in Italy located near the coast.

 .. cpp:namespace-push:: SeaSurfaceGroup